 Trust me, the worst thing you can do is to make assumptions about your nurse or doctor that create a negative relationship right off the bat.

 Don’t assume anything.
 Just because you read somewhere that the labor and delivery nurses and doctors are the enemy that just wants you to have a [super convenient and totally fun] c-section and we all hate natural birth, doesn’t mean you should believe it.

 We aren’t all anti-birth plan.
 We don’t roll our eyes at the thought that you think you can make decisions for yourself.
-Of course we don’t hope you fail.
+And of course we don’t want you to fail.
 The truth is, we want you to make decisions for yourself and we celebrate when your birth plan goes your way.